TransMorph: Transformer for unsupervised medical image registration: Discussion

-Two positional embeddings were studied in this paper: sinusoidal (\cite{vaswani2017attention}) and learnable (\cite{liu2021swin}) embeddings, which are also the two major types of positional embedding.
+Three positional embeddings were studied in this paper: sinusoidal~(\cite{vaswani2017attention}), learnable~(\cite{dosovitskiy2020image}), and relative~(\cite{liu2021swin}) embeddings, which are also the major types of positional embedding.
 In sinusoidal positional embedding, the position of each patched token is represented by a value drawn from a predetermined sinusoidal signal according to the token's position relative to the input image.
 Whereas with learnable positional embedding, the network learns the representation of the token's location from the training dataset rather than giving a hardcoded value.
-To validate that the network learned the positional information, \cite{dosovitskiy2020image} computed the cosine similarities between a learned embedding of a token and that of all other tokens.
+The relative positional bias hardcodes the relative position relations between any two tokens in the dot product of the query and key representations (i.e., $B$ in Eqn. \ref{eqn:atten}).
+To validate that the network learned the positional information,~\cite{dosovitskiy2020image} computed the cosine similarities between a learned embedding of a token and that of all other tokens.
 The obtained similarity values were then used to form an image.
 If positional information is learned, the image should reflect increased similarities at the token's and nearby tokens' positions.